mikededo/dartBarrelFileGenerator/README.md

   generate a barrel file for a folder that does not have any file to export.
 You can change this behaviour by setting `dartBarrelFileGenerator.skipEmpty` to `false`.
+- Exporting as `package:<app-name>/` if the extension is executed in the `./lib` folder.
+Enable it by setting `dartBarrelFileGenerator.prependPackageLibToExport` to `true`.
+Disabled by default.

 ## Attributions